-Assuming that the ADSs are listed for trading on The NASDAQ Capital Market, we may delist our ordinary shares that currently trade on the TASE, subject to various approvals, including shareholder approval.
-If we are successful in delisting our ordinary shares from the TASE, holders of our ordinary shares may have difficulty disposing of their ordinary shares in the absence of an active trading market.
+We may delist our ordinary shares that currently trade on the TASE, subject to various approvals, including shareholder approval.
+If we are successful in delisting our ordinary shares from the TASE, holders of our ordinary shares may have difficulty disposing of their ordinary shares represented by ADSs in the absence of an active trading market and may incur additional costs as a result of holding ordinary shares represented by ADSs.